sacovo/luxdb/README.md

 The docker container stores the database in `/data/` so you can mount something there in order to store data.

+Look into the [snippets](https://gitlab.com/sacovo/luxdb/-/snippets) to see some example configurations and code snippets that show how to use the client.

 You can then use the client to connect to the server and add or retrieve data.

 ```python